-- (e) rank the UAS Projects identified and developed under Subsections (1)(a) or (b) in order of priority with regard to - (i) their affordability within the proposed budget; and - (ii) the remaining factors listed in Subsection (4); and - (f) prepare for consideration by the UAS Secretariat, a report which summarises the UAS Projects under consideration, their respective indicative costing, their proposed ranking (and the reasons for their ranking), and the proposed aggregate budget, as identified above; and - (g) The UAS Secretariat shall submit a draft report to NICTA, which shall then submit the final report prepared under (f) to the Minister to inform him of their findings. - (2) The UAS Board shall consider the report prepared by NICTA under Subsection (1) and prepare a UAS Project report which identifies the UAS Board's recommendations for UAS Projects, their ranking and the reason for such ranking. - (3) The UAS Board shall submit the UAS Project report (as prepared under Subsection (2)), to the Minister, at least once in every calendar year, for the Minister's consideration. - (4) In assessing the ranking of UAS Projects, NICTA shall take into account the following factors - (a) whether the proposed UAS Project would promote the objectives of the Universal Access and Service Fund; and - (b) the net benefits of the UAS Project to Papua New Guinea, taking into account any costs and detriments to any person; and - (c) whether the UAS Project is sustainable with a one-time capital subsidy; and - (d) whether the UAS Project would not otherwise occur but for a subsidy payment under this Part; and - (e) the likely efficiency and effectiveness of the proposed UAS Project and whether it is financially and technically feasible; and - (f) any other information NICTA considers relevant; and shall ensure that - (g) any UAS Project does not include services under a mandatory coverage obligation; and - (h) any UAS Project is not otherwise provided by a pre-existing UAS Project. - (5) Within sixty (60) days of receipt of the UAS Project report the Minister shall - (a) review the UAS Project report; and - (b) determine from the list which UAS Projects will be implemented within the proposed aggregate budget; and - (c) notify this decision to NICTA.
+- (1) Having regard to any Government Policy notified in Section 98, the UAS Board shall engage NICTA to undertake the following tasks - (a) identify, develop and estimate the indicative cost of UAS Projects; and - (b) receive from stakeholders submissions on proposals for UAS Projects; and - (c) undertake public consultation, if NICTA considers it necessary or desirable, to identify UAS Projects and their indicative costing; and - (d) estimate the proposed aggregate budget for all UAS Projects to be undertaken under this Part for the relevant period identified by the UAS Board; and - (e) rank the UAS Projects identified and developed under Subsections (1)(a) or (b) in order of priority with regard to - (i) their affordability within the proposed budget; and - (ii) the remaining factors listed in Subsection (4); and - (f) prepare for consideration by the UAS Board, a report which summarises the UAS Projects under consideration, their respective indicative costing, their proposed ranking (and the reasons for their ranking), and the proposed aggregate budget, as identified above. - (2) The UAS Board shall consider the report prepared by NICTA under Subsection (1) and prepare a UAS Project report which identifies the UAS Board's recommendations for UAS Projects, their ranking and the reason for such ranking. - (3) The UAS Board shall submit the UAS Project report (as prepared under Subsection (2)), to the Minister, at least once in every calendar year, for the Minister's consideration.

-(6) If the Minister does not notify his decision under Subsection (5) within sixty (60) days of receipt of the UAS Project report, then the Minister is taken, at the end of that sixty (60) day period, to have approved all UAS
+- (4) In assessing the ranking of UAS Projects, NICTA and the UAS Board shall have regard to the following factors - (a) whether the proposed UAS Project would promote the objectives of the Universal Access and Service Fund; and - (b) the net benefits of the UAS Project to Papua New Guinea, taking into account any costs and detriments to any person; and - (c) whether the UAS Project is sustainable with a one-time capital subsidy; and - (d) whether the UAS Project would not otherwise occur but for a subsidy payment under this Part; and - (e) the likely efficiency and effectiveness of the proposed UAS Project and whether it is financially and technically feasible; and - (f) any other information the UAS Board considers relevant; and shall ensure that - (g) any UAS Project does not include services under a mandatory coverage obligation; and - (h) any UAS Project is not otherwise provided by a pre-existing UAS Project. - (5) Within sixty (60) days of receipt of the UAS Project report the Minister shall - - (a) review the UAS Project report; and - (b) determine from the list which UAS Projects will be implemented within the proposed aggregate budget; and - (c) notify this decision to the UAS Board and NICTA. - (6) If the Minister does not notify his decision under Subsection (5) within sixty (60) days of receipt of the UAS Project report, then the Minister is taken, at the end of that sixty (60) day period, to have rejected all UAS Projects identified in the UAS Project report. - (7) The Minister shall provide to NICTA his reasons for the rejection of any UAS Project identified in the UAS Project report. - (8) Subject to ensuring the protection of confidential information including the indicative costing of any UAS Project, NICTA shall publish the Minister's reasons on its public register.